 The Agency also developed a Leadership pipeline project, with the main goal to build, develop and foster a pipeline of skilled leaders.
 Within the project, the Agency plans to invest in leadership development and training opportunities for all colleagues.
-The Agency will endeavour to identify and communicate relevant career paths and stepping-stones for leadership roles.
-This is viewed as a possible way to help promote female colleagues to leadership positions.
+The Agency will endeavour to identify and communicate relevant career paths and stepping-stones for leadership positions.